Make These Easy And Delicious High Protein Winter Breakfasts

-How Much Protein Do women Need?
+How Much Protein Do Women Need?

 As with most nutrition guidelines, there’s no universal, one-size-fits-all protein formula.
 Protein requirements vary based on factors like age, gender, body composition, activity level, and overall health.
 But for most healthy adults, the recommended daily intake is approximately 0.8 grams of protein per kilogram of body weight—or around 0.36 grams per pound.
 This means that a woman weighing 150 pounds would require approximately 60 grams of protein per day.
 However, most experts will agree: that’s far too low!
 Especially for athletes, pregnant women, and those with specific health goals.